nicher92/rise_test_repo/README.md

 # rise_test_repo

 # Environment setup
-The requirements.txt were created using pipreqs. pip install -r requirements.txt
+The requirements.txt were created using pipreqs.
+To use simply run: pip install -r requirements.txt

 # Usage